getfundwave/network-utils/private-ca/README.md

 - An openSSH layer to facilitate SSH operations
 - The lambda function to act as a privateCA

-Note: Once the lambda is deployed you will need to manually add an environment variable called `AWS_SECRETS_REGION` to store the region in which AWS secrets for privateCA reside.

 ## Prerequisites for usage

 ### Running via Docker (for host machines only)